Rust, Guentzel lead Penguins past Devils 3-1

 Pittsburgh erased a one-goal deficit with two goals in a 1:36 span in the second period.

 Rust gave the Penguins a 2-1 lead with a power-play goal.
-He converted a quick forehand-backhand deke before roofing a shot at 6:35.
+He converted a quick forehand-backhand deke before scoring at 6:35.
 Guentzel and Crosby assisted on the game-deciding goal.

+“He was a threat from the drop of the puck,” Penguins coach Mike Sullivan said of Crosby, who leads the team in both assists and points.
+“I thought he had a great game.
+I thought his line had a great game but he is such a key leader in that aspect of it.”

 The Devils failed to score on all four of their power plays, including two in the third period.

+“We checked the tape from last game, and we saw what we did wrong when we gave up the goals,” Aston-Reese said.
+“We just put an emphasis on getting in the shot lane. … We corrected that detail and I thought we were far more aggressive today whenever we got the chance.”

 Palmieri opened the scoring at 7:19 of the first period after he crashed the net and buried a rebound.
-Jesper Bratt delivered a cross-ice feed to set up defenseman Sami Vatanen for a one-time blast.
+Jesper Bratt delivered a cross-ice feed to set up defenseman Sami Vatanen for a one-time shot.
 Bratt tied Ty Smith for a team-leading 12th assist on the play and extended his point streak to three games.

+“A lot of our shots were kind of one and dones and we had some good chances that we didn’t capitalize on,” Palmieri said.
+“I think the power play sucked a lot of life out of our team and the guys on it.
+And you can’t have that, especially in games where you have four power plays.
+You have to find a way to generate something, whether that’s momentum, goals, shots, good looks, energy, whatever it is.
+We just didn’t do any of that.”

 Guentzel extended the Penguins’ lead to 3-1 when he redirected Crosby’s shot past Wedgewood at 14:25 of the third period.